 Internal alarms are set to alert the end user that the print cartridge or IU is approaching the end of useful life and will require replacement soon.
-The alarms are set to 10% and 5% life remaining for the cartridge and IU respectively.
+The initial alarms are set to 10% life remaining for the cartridge and 5% life remaining for the IU.
 See the base printer's User's Guide for custom alarm alternatives.
-See Section 9 of this manual for information on the relative messages displayed.
+See Section 8 Error Messages of this manual for information on the relative messages displayed.

-MICR Toner and Imaging Unit end-of-life
+MICR Toner and Imaging Unit (IU) end-of-life

-When the toner cartridge or the IU is determined to be at end-of-life, the printer will stop printing.
+When the toner cartridge or the IU is determined to be at end-of-life, (0 Pages Remaining), the printer will stop printing.
 To continue printing, a new cartridge or IU will need to be installed.
-See Section 9 for information on the relative messages displayed.
+See Section 8 Error Messages for information on the relative messages displayed.